mfdj/ellah-field-notes/resolve-path-of-script/README_CHANGE_CASE.md

 script is ran from**, not the directory where the shell-script resides.
 This applies to all subsequent shell code executed (including when it's exec'd or source'd).

-While it's probably intuitively obvious if you've written more than few shell scripts it's a critical point to anchor on because Bash lacks a module import system.
+While it's probably intuitively obvious after you've written a few shell scripts it's a critical to anchor on that shell scripts are optimized for automating interactive usage.
+As such Bash lacks a module import system.
 As a result single file shell-script programs are quite common.
 While embracing this limitation isn't always a bad thing, strictly speaking it's not necessary.

 ### The source problem